FAQ

 Please note that trekking poles are allowed in all race/hiking formats.

-For the complete regulations of Veni Vici 2023, click here.
+For the complete regulations of Veni Vici 2025, click here.

 How many supply stations are provided along the routes?

-> 72 km (Nîmes > Uzès): The long course is run in semi-autonomy.
-Four refreshment stations will be provided along the course (approximately every 15 km), as well as a complete solid and liquid refreshment at the finish (in Uzès).
+> 82 km (Nîmes > Pont du Gard > Uzès): The long course is run in semi-autonomy.
+Five aid stations will be available along the route, with a full food and drink station at the finish (in Uzès).

-> 13 km + 13 km hike (Pont du Gard > Pont du Gard): Participants will have a refreshment stop at the halfway point, as well as complete solid and liquid refreshment at the finish.
+> 16 km + 13 km hike (Pont du Gard > Pont du Gard): Participants will have a refreshment stop at the halfway point, as well as complete solid and liquid refreshment at the finish.

 Note that all participants who wish can benefit from personal assistance on the courses, even outside official refreshment areas.